Neotron-Compute/Neotron-Book/src/7_hardware.md

 One of the nice features of the IBM PC (and its clones), and also the Apple II series, was the provision of expansion slots.
 These allowed extra functionality to be added at a later date - often well beyond what the original designer had envisaged at the time the main system was developed.
 Whilst the Hammond cases work well as a small desktop, they do lack the space for expansion cards - at least, expansion cards with their own connectors.

-The alternative would be to produce a board based around the ATX standard - either full-size ATX (305x244mm) or micro-ATX (244x244mm), or a shallower 170mm deep variation of either of the same.
+The alternative would be to produce a board based around the ATX standard - either full-size ATX (305x244mm), micro-ATX (244x244mm), or micro-ITX (170x170mm).
 These boards would include some crucial components (e.g. audio codec, VGA DAC, power supply), but move much of the other functionality off onto expansion cards (MIDI, Parallel Port, Joystick Ports, etc).
 Rather than use ISA-style card-edge connectors (which require the expansion card to have a harder gold finish which can survive the plugging-unplugging), we're considering using standard IDC headers.
 These would, however, be located such that the expansion cards would line up with standard ATX case expansion slot holes.

 Unfortunately, being quite a large board means it can be quite expensive to produce.
 We also note that many of our target CPUs are only supplied in BGA package, which means four layers at a minimum, and the decoupling capacitors have to be fitted to the reverse of the board.
 This seems to place a high-bar on self-assembly at home - requiring basically a full surface-mount rework station.
 Instead, it seemed to make sense to locate the complex components on a carrier card (CPU, SDRAM, etc) and leave the main board to carry the through-hole connectors and simpler, lower pin-count, parts like the audio codec.